Piscina Mirabilis Art Museum

 transforms ancient roman cistern into contemporary art museum in italy

-Piscina Mirabilis was a freshwater cistern on the Bacoli cli at the western end of the Gulf of Naples, southern Italy.
-One of the largest freshwater cisterns built by the ancient Romans, it was situated there to provide the Roman western imperial fleet at Portus Julius with drinking water.
-Besides that, Piscina Mirabilis is a Roman reservoir built by Emperor Augustus in the 1st century AD.
+Piscina Mirabilis was a freshwater cistern situated on the Bacoli cliff at the western end of the Gulf of Naples, in southern Italy.
+It was one of the largest freshwater cisterns constructed by the ancient Romans and served to provide drinking water to the Roman western imperial fleet at Portus Julius.
+Additionally, Piscina Mirabilis was a Roman reservoir built by Emperor Augustus in the 1st century AD.

-After twenty centuries, Piscina Mirabilis is already a magnificent architectural wonder of the ancient world.
-Thanks to Emperor Augustus, we can see those grand architectures nowadays and it will become an Italian pride forever.
-When talking about Emperor Augustus and the Piscina Mirabilis, it is always thought about the Roman Empire and have to mention a man, Julius Caesar, a Roman general and statesman who played a critical role in the events that led to the demise of the Roman Republic and the rise of the Roman Empire.
-As a result, Julius Caesar became one of the important elements of this new museum.
+After two millennia, Piscina Mirabilis stands as a magnificent architectural marvel of the ancient world.
+Thanks to Emperor Augustus, these grand structures continue to be admired today, forever serving as a source of pride for Italy.
+When discussing Emperor Augustus and Piscina Mirabilis, one cannot overlook the significance of Julius Caesar, a Roman general and statesman who played a pivotal role in the transformation from the Roman Republic to the Roman Empire.
+Therefore, Julius Caesar becomes an important element in this new museum.

 As a result, “Julian Calendar” became the overall design concept and the story.

-April is from the Latin word Aperio and the plants begin to grow in this month.
-In essence, this month was viewed as spring’s renewal.
-May is named for the Roman goddess Maia, who oversaw the growth of plants.
-Therefore, some plants and flowers are used to decorate the bar area.
+April is derived from the Latin word “Aperio,” signifying the beginning of plant growth in spring’s renewal.
+May is named after the Roman goddess Maia, who oversees plant growth.
+Thus, plants and flowers adorn the bar area.

-July was named after Julius Caesar in 44 B.C and August was named to honor Augustus Caesar.
-The spirit of them can be poured into the new museum.
+July was named in honor of Julius Caesar in 44 BC, and August was named to commemorate Augustus Caesar.
+The spirit of these historical figures is infused into the new museum.

 The Artworks

-About the circulation in the museum, there are three main routes for the audience.
-First of all, the audience will follow the red path from the entrance, and then they can walk thought the path between the small sculpture and large sculpture in the black zone.
-After that, they can back to the green path which mostly focuses on the painting until the bar area.
-The middle one, the blue path, is the book shop.
-They can get some rest and read some books in this area.
+As for the museum’s circulation, there are three main routes for visitors.
+They will follow the red path from the entrance, then walk through the path between small and large sculptures in the black zone.
+After that, they can return to the green path, which primarily showcases paintings, leading to the bar area.
+The middle path, represented in blue, is the bookshop area, where visitors can take a break and read some books.

 Project Information